-Miriam Allena is Assistant Professor of Administrative Law at Bocconi.
+Miriam Allena is Associate Professor of Administrative Law at Bocconi.
 Her research interests are in the area of administrative law (in particular, administrative sanctions and the ECHR, the relationships between administrative procedure and trial, administrative regulation of market) and environmental law.
 She has been Associate research Fellow at the Centre for Socio Legal Studies of the University of Oxford.
 From 2012 to 2014 she was Researcher at the Law faculty of Catholic University of Milan.

-Leonardo S. Borlini is Assistant Professor of EU law in the Department of Legal Studies at Bocconi University.
+Leonardo S. Borlini is Associate Professor of International Law in the Department of Legal Studies at Bocconi University.
 He received his Ph.
 D in International Law and Economics from Bocconi University in 2009 and his LL.M from the University of Cambridge in 2007.
 He served the Legal Department of the International Monetary Fund as technical assistance expert between 2011 and 2012 and he is currently member of the United Nations Academic Initiative Against Corruption and Guest Researcher for the G20 Research Centre on International Cooperation Regarding Persons Sought for Corruption and Asset Recovery established by the G20 at the Beijing Normal University.
 He consulted the World Bank, the Inter-American Development Bank and the United Nations Office on Drugs and Crime (UNODC) He is mainly interested in public international law, international economic law, EU law and international legal co-operation against transnational crimes (focus: corruption, money laundering and terrorism financing).

 Carlo Chiarella is an Assistant Professor of Finance at CUNEF (Colegio Universitario de Estudios Financieros), in Madrid.
 He holds a PhD in Finance from Bocconi University and his main areas of research are corporate finance and banking.
 His work focuses on corporate financing and investment decisions, especially in the contexts of capital markets and mergers and acquisitions.
 His articles have been published in the Journal of Financial Econometrics and the Journal of International Financial Markets, Institutions & Money.